16 Apr Retaining Walls: Natural Stone vs. Blocks

 Regular old dirt expands and contracts with the extreme weather in Minnesota and other northern climates.
 If your retaining wall is built on the ground, the base layer will move up and down with the contraction and expansion of the dirt.
 This causes the wall to become unstable and fail within 2-3 years.
 To mitigate this risk, put down a good layer of base material (class 5 preferably).
 The different sizes of rock and gravel form almost a concrete-like layer at the bottom of the wall that resists expansion and contraction and keeps your wall stable for years to come!

 Level the bottom layer (and every layer)

-The wall should be extremely stable to hold back all that dirt.
+The wall should be extremely stable in order to hold back all that dirt.
 A wall that’s not level is much more susceptible to push back and failure.
 The base layer is absolutely the most important layer to get level.
-The rest of the layers rest on that one so it’s absolutely crucial.
+The rest of the layers rest on that one, so it’s absolutely crucial.
 For a block wall, we use a small level and get every individual block level, then use a 36″ level to check long rows.

 Have good drainage!!!

 Many retaining walls fail because water rushes down the back side of the wall, making the dirt weigh more and push out on the wall.
 Unless it’s a wall that’s less than 30″ tall, you need to have gravel on the entire back of the wall to allow water to run down the back of the wall so it does not push.
-Also, include a drainage tube with fabric around it at the base of the wall so any water that gets to the bottom, drains away.
+Also, include a drainage tube with fabric around it at the base of the wall so any water that gets to the bottom can drain away.